saminulh/shared-articles/Foreign Affairs/The Rise of Illiberal Democracy - Fareed Zakaria.md

 > Constitutional liberalism has led to democracy, but democracy does not seem to bring constitutional liberalism ([[the_rise_of_illiberal_democracy.pdf#page=8&selection=7,0,8,48|page 8]])
 * Interesting to consider how Bukele’s story will go.
 He seems to be in a state of illiberal autocracy/semi-democracy at the moment, maybe this can transition to liberal autocracy with enough institutional development.

-> Many of the countries of Central Europe, on the other hand, have moved successfully from communism to liberal democracy, having gone through the same phase of liberalization without democracy as other European countries did during the nineteenth century. ([[the_rise_of_illiberal_democracy.pdf#page=8&selection=38,0,39,60|page 8]])
+> Many of the countries of Central Europe, on the other hand, have moved successfully from communism to liberal democracy, having gone through the same phase of liberalization without democracy as other European countries did during the nineteenth century.
+Indeed, the Austro-Hungarian empire, to which most belonged, was a classic liberal autocracy. ([[the_rise_of_illiberal_democracy.pdf#page=8&selection=38,0,39,60|page 8]])
 - Very interesting to consider this in contrast to the point in [[The Five Futures of Russia - Stephen Kotkin#Future 1 Russia as France]] that Russia doesn’t have the institutional/cultural background and history to support democracy/liberalism.
 - Also interesting to consider that this tradition is able to outlast a century of communist rule, is the reason that
 	1. these cultural ideas are rather durable (and maybe the communist regime was pretty unpopular throughout),